nicksukie/nicksukie.github.io/_posts/2020-06-15-tokyo-100-dollars.md

 Here's the answer (spoiler: it's be much less exciting than you hoped).
 <br/>

-First, I went to the ground floor of the Tokyo Skytree, and bought lots of souvenirs.
+First, I went to the ground floor of the [Tokyo Skytree](https://en.wikipedia.org/wiki/Tokyo_Skytree), and bought lots of souvenirs.
 Just my luck, I found a shop that sold postcards for only a hundred yen (a dollar) each.
-I bought lots of them, along with other various cultural items that would be of interest to friends and family.
-Following with that theme, I then went to Tokyo Tower, another landmark of the Tokyo skyline, which had a much less assuming and less elaborate souvenir market at  its base, and bought - you guessed it - more souvenirs.
+I bought lots of them, along with other various cultural items that would be of interest to friends and family: calligraphy brushes, [sushi magnets](https://www.businessinsider.com/how-fake-food-became-90-million-dollar-industry-japan-2019-1), tea leaves, matcha kit-kats, all that unique-to-Japan goodness.
+Following with that theme, I then went to [Tokyo Tower](https://en.wikipedia.org/wiki/Tokyo_Tower), another landmark of the Tokyo skyline - a structure which interestingly, could be easily mistaken for the Eiffel Tower from afar - which had a much less assuming and less elaborate souvenir market at its base.
+There I purchased - you guessed it - more souvenirs.
 This time, shirts and clothing.
   <br/>
 I also came up with what I thought would be the most culturally appropriate souvenir idea, which, to my dismay, happened to be one of the cheapest things to buy in Japan: chopticks, which  are sold in various shapes, sizes, colors, and designs in any 100 yen shop.
-I went crazy, buying pairs for not only friends and family back home, but for my co-workers whom I'd be leaving very soon.
+I went crazy, hopping all around the city, buying pairs for not only friends and family back home, but for my co-workers whom I'd be leaving very soon.
 I'll let you decide what kind of impression I made with such a parting gift.
 <br/>

 Now let's get to the juicy stuff.